ineiti/fledger/examples/README.md

 # Examples

-Here you can find some examples on how to use the flnet crate.
+Here you can find some examples on how to use the flarch crate.

 ## Ping